 See what debt solutions are available for you

 What to Expect From a DMP

 DMPs with our debt management advisors are fair, comprehensive and fairly priced.
 We will never over-charge for services that should come as standard – you are always able to consult with us for free on 0808 223 4188 – and should you wish to set up a DMP with us, we will of course let you know of any fees or payments that may be expected from you.
-Working on your behalf, we will be able to liaise directly with creditors, set up a debt management account and make payments through here to clear monthly repayments that may have been agreed.
 It’s also our job to ensure that we draw up and enrol you on a repayment plan that reflects your ability to repay and your existing situation – and we will of course ensure that you know the full ins and outs of such an arrangement before you are expected to sign any documentation.

 A Debt Management Plan online can help you to organise the paying off of debt towards a wide range of different creditors and lenders.
 This means that you can use such a service to help pay off loans, money you may have physically borrowed from other people, store cards, credit cards and even bank overdrafts – but you will not be covered under this scheme for fines, tax arrears, utility bills, mortgage and rent, tax and VAT.
 These are known as ‘priority’ debts, and cannot therefore be attended to under such a scheme.

 We will, again, be more than clear with you on what to expect from a DMP should you wish to discuss the potential for joining a scheme in the near future.
 Along with other debt relief options we may supply to you, we will take into account your current circumstances alongside your needs and debt situation.
 You can always rest assured that this information will always be treated with impartiality.